AntonNeld/drodbot/README.md

 It can handle the following elements (in the "Foundation" room style):

-- Victory tokens
+- Conquer tokens
 - Beethro
 - Walls
 - Floors

 As long as a room is limited to those, it can:

-- Move to a victory token using the shortest path
+- Move to a conquer token using the shortest path